1. Help Center

 The logic flow for spend data:

-1. The customer’s financial report is made available to Ducky Reporting.
+1. The customer’s financial report is made available to Climate Reporting.
 This can be done in one of two ways:

-1. Ducky Reporting fetches data directly from the Visma Business NXT API
+1. Climate Reporting fetches data directly from the Business NXT API

-2. The customer uploads their financial report to Ducky Reporting as a SAF-T file (available soon)
+2. The customer uploads their financial report to Climate Reporting as a SAF-T file

 2. Relevant information for calculating greenhouse gas emissions is extracted.
 This means transactions from expense related accounts, including